Elfin-Jedi/Angband-4.0.5/readme.txt

 Start adding player spells from FAangband that aren't easily made from existing effects.

-(Mage Book #1) Fix Reduce Cuts and Poison - add a message for TIMED_DEC:CUT so it is clear that it has reduced cuts.

 (Mage Book #1) Add/Fix Resist Magic - TIMED_INVULN has an entirely different effect in Vanilla.
 (And makes this spell ridiculously unbalanced.)

 (Mage Book #2) Add Telekinesis.